In Matthew 5:21-48 (Antithesis), Jesus teaches on foundational subjects that help define the Way.

-‘who would you rather rule, Jesus or a Pharisee’?
+‘Who would you rather rule, Jesus or a Pharisee? ’

 ◊

-be in danger of the Sanhedrin,” means to be judged by the local Sanhedrin. “… but whoever shall say ‘Thou fool’ shall be in danger of hellfire,” means someone who has forsaken divine knowledge, one who operates from vanity engendering bitterness or hatred, and thus places himself in a position to not only be judged but also condemned!
+Jesus continues, “…and whosoever shall say to his brother, ‘Raca,’”* which is to make disdainful statements, especially derisive or cursing them; “…shall be in danger of the Sanhedrin” means to be judged by the local Sanhedrin; “… but whoever shall say ‘Thou fool’ shall be in danger of hellfire,” means someone who has forsaken divine knowledge or cannot recognize it, one who operates from vanity (Self) engendering bitterness or hatred, and thus places himself in a position to not only be judged but also condemned!

-Something must activate the process: to reach out, to pray, to ask or knock or seek, and it is here Jesus speaks of what must be the core of the Way, which is forgiveness-love.
+Jesus addresses the crowd in a personal, heartfelt, yet specific and straightforward manner.
+He does not teach the way of men; he teaches the Way of God.
+Even as Jesus speaks, the Spirit’s presence replaces the world’s logic.
+Something must activate the process: to reach out, to pray, to ask, to knock, or to seek.
+And it is here that Jesus speaks of what must be the core of the Way, which is forgiveness and love.
 These two attributes work in tandem.
 With the addition of faith, a triad of sound spiritual strength and performance is established.
 To forgive your way out of such a condition, as verses 23 & 24 refer to: “…be reconciled to your brother, and then come and offer thy gift (sacrifice, prayer or attribution),” gives us the core principle of reconciliation.
 It is hard to love when you are unforgiving.
-Forgiveness becomes the first order of your day, it is first in importance.
+Although faith is fundamental, Jesus assigns forgiveness as the day’s first priority.

 70 Times 7

-Peter asks, “Lord how oft shall my brother sin against me, and I forgive him? till seven times?”
+Peter asks, “Lord, how oft shall my brother sin against me, and I forgive him? till seven times?”
 (Mt.
 18.21).
-Jesus replies, ” I say not unto thee, Until seven times: but, Until seventy times seven.”
+Jesus replies, “I say not unto thee, Until seven times: but, Until seventy times seven.”

 Daniel 9.23-25: